RevanthSurapaneni/graderade/README.md

+# HAC is down for the summer, making it impossible to test the app and continue development untill school resumes

 # Frisco ISD Gradebook App

 This is an Android application, written in Kotlin, to interact with the Frisco ISD Home Access Center (HAC).